Zabden/my-github-repo/README.md

 # my-github-repo
-I will test my Git knowledge on thi repo
+I will test my Git knowledge on this repo